Christopher-Quattrocchi/research-and-planning/README.md

 I am sort of at a crossroads.
 THe bot is running, has no UI, if I'm going to make it an arbitrage bot it needs a UI as the user will have to enter information frequently enough that updating to code to change behavior is suboptimal

+Looking at the trades made over the last four days, it looks like there's a problem with the bot.
+Resolving this now.
+Once I finish this part, I need to set up a UI and come up with an algorithm that can do arbitrage.
+I would like to learn more about front runner bots as well, though that is likely beyond my skill set for the time being.